 - 3 tbsp unsalted butter

 - 1 tbsp olive oil, avocado oil, or other cooking oil

 - 1/2 tsp granulated sugar

 - 2 tbsp all-purpose flour

-- 10 cups beef broth or stock (homemade or made with condensed bouillon; 2 tablespoons Better than Bouillon in 10 cups water), at least 2 cups of which should be hot homemade or purchase high quality bone broth combined with some water, see notes
+- 10 cups beef broth or stock, at least 2 cups of which should be hot homemade or purchase high quality bone broth combined with some water, see notes

 - 1 cup dry white French vermouth

 For serving: Cognac (a teaspoon or two for each bowl), buttered and toasted baguette slices (or other crusty bread, like a levain), grated Swiss cheese (Gruyère is nice)

 Melt the butter and oil in a large dutch oven or stockpot set over medium heat.
-Add the sliced onions, stir them around with a wooden spoon, cover the pan, and cook slowly until tender, about 10 minutes.
+Add the sliced onions, stir them around, cover the pan, and cook slowly until tender, about 10 minutes.

 Remove the lid from the onion pot, increate heat to medium-high, sprinkle in the sugar, and cook the onions until medium brown in color and caramelized, stirring frequently, about 45 minutes.

 Sprinkle the flour over the onions and stir for 3 or 4 minutes.
 Remove pot from heat and stir in 2 cups of hot stock.
 Return pot to heat and bring to boil.
 Add remaining stock and vermouth.
 Cover loosely and simmer very slowly for 90 minutes, adding a little water if the liquid reduces too much.

 To gratinée serving bowls: Preheat oven to broiling; position rack about 6 inches from heat.
 Pour a teaspoon or two of Cognac into each serving bowl.
 Ladle in the soup, about 2/3 full, and set on a rimmed sheet pan.
 Float a slice of toasted bread in each bowl (perhaps 2 baguette slices will fit) and sprinkle with grated cheese.
 Broil a few minutes until cheese is bubbly and starting to brown.
 (Alternatively, bake in 375° oven until cheese is melted, remove from oven, and brown the cheese using a hand-held butane torch.)